total-typescript/zod-tutorial/README.md

-# Matt's Zod Crash Course
+# Zod Crash Course

-Welcome!
 This Zod crash course will give you everything you ever needed to know about [Zod](https://github.com/colinhacks/zod) - an amazing library for building type-safe AND runtime-safe applications.

 ## Quickstart